 We use technology to instantly match LGBTQ+ people fleeing persecution with verified safe legal, medical, mental health and social service providers.

 The free AsylumConnect platform has matched thousands of LGBTQ+ people fleeing persecution (including asylum seekers, refugees, other immigrants and homeless youth) with independently verified affirming legal, medical, mental health and social service providers.

 TOTAL: Since launching in 2016, our free web and mobile platform has made 198,000+ matches between LGBTQ+ people fleeing persecution and vetted affirming services providers.

 SERVICE AREA COVERAGE

-The full AsylumConnect web and mobile platform is currently available in 47 U.S. states (*all 50 U.S. states by the end of 2021), Canada and Mexico.
+The AsylumConnect web and mobile resource platform is currently available in all 50 U.S. states and the District of Columbia, Canada and Mexico.
 We also offer a translated international resource page for LGBTQ+ asylum seekers and refugees who are outside of North America or who are still in transit.